I Hear a Symphony (Hank Crawford album)

 I Hear a Symphony is the sixteenth album led by saxophonist Hank Crawford and his fifth released on the Kudu label in 1975.

+Background

 Reception

 AllMusic awarded the album 3 stars and its review by Thom Jurek states, "this set is a cooker.
 Certainly the production is a bit dated, but the funky-butt moves in Crawford's soulful playing and the tough riffing of Gale more than transcend it".